jasminsmallwood/ArcGIS_Temp_Reports/README.md

 # ArcGIS_Temp_Reports
 Temporary Place for BCIT Project Reports

-**These projects and their associated gdb's will soon be uploaded to their own repositories for public access
+**These projects and their associated gdb's will soon be uploaded to their own respective repositories for public access